 - Courses deemed remedial and Physical Education or English as a Second Language courses shall not be given credit

 Your credit evaluation will be completed by our Registrar’s Office after you are accepted to the University and will be either mailed or emailed to you once completed.
-These credits will be put on your official transcript at Sacred Heart once all official final college transcripts have been received and you have registered for classes at Sacred Heart.
+These credits will be put on your official transcript at Sacred Heart once all official college transcripts have been received and you have registered for classes at Sacred Heart.